philsturgeon/phil.bike/src/content/euro-trip-two-months.md

 ## Summary

 It's going great folks!
 Currently in East Europe in Czech, and I'm about to go on a rampage ticking off as many countries as possible.
-Camping equipment is gonna meet me in Prague , with a tarp and bivvy from Alp Kit.
+Camping equipment is gonna meet me in Prague, with a tarp and bivvy from [Alp Kit](https://www.alpkit.com/).
 Might talk about that next.